Assyro AI

 Key Takeaways

-• NDA vs ANDA represents the fundamental choice: develop a new drug (NDA, $1-3 billion, 7-12 years) or a generic (ANDA, $1-5 million, 2-4 years)
+• NDA vs ANDA represents the fundamental choice: pursue approval for a new drug through an NDA or pursue approval for a generic through an ANDA

 • NDAs require full clinical trials while ANDAs require only bioequivalence studies demonstrating therapeutic equivalence to the reference listed drug